Low-overhead pieceable fault-tolerant construction of logical controlled-phase circuit for degenerate quantum code: Codes,logical operations and pieceable fault tolerant construction

-We show the stabilizer group of Steane's $7$-qubit code and RM-15 code in Table \ref{tab:table1} and Table \ref{tab:table2}.
-On the other hand, how to perform operations on an encoded state without losing the code’s protection is a highly important topic.
-We next give the definition of t-fault-tolerant; more details can be found in \cite{nielsen2000quantum,gottesman2010introduction}. \begin{definition}[$t$-fault-tolerant] For a [[n;k;d]] code $C_{n}$, let $t = \lfloor \frac{d-1}{2} \rfloor$, a quantum operation which is protected by $C_{n}$ is $t$-fault-tolerant, if the following two conditions are satisfied:

-(i) For an input codeword with an error of weight $w_{1}$, if $w_{2}$ single-qubit faults occur during the operation with $w_{1} + w_{2} \leqslant t$, ideally decoding the output state gives the same codeword as ideally decoding the input state.

-(ii) For $w$ single-qubit faults during the implementation of a fault-tolerant operation with $w \leqslant t$, no matter how many errors are present in the input state, the output state differs from a codeword by an error with its weight no more than $w$. \end{definition}

-Here, we say that ideally decoding is equivalent to perform a round of noise-free error correction.
-Both conditions are required to ensure that correctable errors do not propagate through the entire operation and prevent errors from accumulating during multiple rounds of error correction.

-Next we introduce the pieceable fault tolerant protocol.
-It would be convenient to intuitively imagine that a specific encoded operation $\mathcal{C}$ on $C_{n}$ can be decomposed into $r$ pieces:
+In addition to the method of protecting information via active error detection and correction when it is transmitted and stored, how to perform operations on an encoded state without losing the code’s protection against errors and how to perform error correction safely when the gates used are themselves noisy are highly important topics.
+For the basics on fault-tolerant quantum computation, we refer the reader to\cite{gottesman2010introduction,nielsen2000quantum}.
+We next introduce the following technical details, which can be used to construct a fault-tolerant logical CZ circuit on any stabilizer code, called pieceable fault-tolerant round-robin construction.

+In contrast to transversal design schemes, non-transversal circuits can still provide fault tolerance if we partition the circuit into several fault-tolerant circuit pieces and insert the error correction between these pieces.
+We can then make the entire circuit fault tolerant; this scheme is also called pieceable fault tolerance\cite{yoder2016universal}.
+It would be convenient if could we intuitively imagine that a certain logical circuit has the following decomposition:

-where parameter $r$ refers to the minimum number of circuit pieces that an encoding operation can be divided without the loss of fault-tolerance.
-More specially, we can obtain a fault-tolerant variant of $\mathcal{C}$ if each $\mathcal{C}_{i}$ is carefully designed such that certain uncorrectable errors can be signaled by some adapted error correction process $\mathcal{E}_{i}$.
-So a modified t-fault-tolerant variant of $\mathcal{C}$, denoted as $\widetilde{\mathcal{C}}$, can be described as follows:
+where r is an integer.
+We can obtain a fault-tolerant variant of the circuit C if each $C_{i}$ is carefully designed such that propagating errors can be avoided.
+We now give the modified circuit C, denoted as $\widetilde{C}$, which can be fault tolerant.